channelit/kube-deploys/kafka/README.md

 - Kubernetes deployment
 - Using Apache Kakfa downloaded from open source project
 - Separate namespaces for Kafka and Zookeeper
-- 3 node Zookeeper and 3 node Kafak
+- 3 node Zookeeper and 3 node Kafka
 *

 ### Start Zookeeper cluster (from ../zookeeper)